krzachariassen/ZTDP/README.md

 ---

+## 💡 Why Contribute?

+ZTDP is for builders, dreamers, and those who want to change how platforms are delivered.
+Whether you’re into Go, distributed systems, or just want to see what a zero-touch platform feels like—jump in, hack, and help us shape the future.

+---

 ## 📌 License

 TBD — Project is in private development.
 License terms will be clarified before any public release.

+---

+**Ready to build the future?
+Clone, run, and let’s go! 🚀**